Kihumba/private-/Phase-2/Mid-Level Developer/Curriculum/20 - Performance Optimization/README.md

 **Skill Description**
 ----------
-The Fellow understands the importance of application performance, how it impacts the overall goals of the company and consequences on users.
-In addition, the Fellow can use tools to baseline performance, use their knowledge of systems design and algorithms to improve, and clearly convey the results of the performance improvements
+The Fellow understands the importance of application performance and how it impacts the overall goals of the company and the end users of the application.
+The Fellow can use tools to baseline performance, use their knowledge of systems design and algorithms to improve performance, and clearly convey the results of the performance improvements

 **Output**
 ----------